isomerpages/nlb-eyeonasia/_china-know-overview/05-china-sustainability-and-green-initiatives.md

 <img src="\images\china-overview\sustainability.jpg" alt="sustainability banner" style="width:800px;" />

-This is a selection of resources on Sustainability and Green Initiatives in China available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.
+This is a selection of resources on sustainability and green initiatives in China available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.

 ### **NLB print and digital resources**